-FUSE OPC-UA is a tool enabling the necessary data transfer during on-line operation of FUSE state estimation tool.
-This includes transfer of measurement data from plant to the evaluation of FUSE algorithms (Matlab) and propagation of outcomes for further use (e.g. to StreamPipes or company asset management services).
-The FUSE OPC-UA communication tool is based on setting up an OPC-UA server (Prosys Simulation Server) for data transfer, supported by OPC-UA client
+FUSE OPC-UA is a tool enabling the necessary data transfer required for on-line operation of FUSE state estimation tool.
+This includes transfer of measurement data from plant to the computations in FUSE, FouMon and FouCon components (Matlab) and propagation of outcomes for further use (e.g. to StreamPipes or company asset management services).
+The FUSE OPC-UA communication tool is based on setting up an OPC-UA server (Prosys Simulation Server) and related OPC-UA clients for communication of data.